Conflicts of Interest cover art

 About this listen

 Conflicts of Interest goes beyond the headlines to explain the forces shaping today’s conflicts.
-Hosted by conflict experts Professor Clionadh Raleigh and Dr Caitriona Dowd, this fortnightly podcast unpacks wars, protests, political violence, and international power struggles with clarity and context.
+Hosted by ACLED founder and conflict expert Professor Clionadh Raleigh, and joined by a rotating cast of conflict specialists, regional analysts, and experts in news narratives, this fortnightly podcast unpacks wars, protests, political violence, and international power struggles with clarity and context.

 No drama, no sensationalism — just what happened, why it matters, and how it fits into the bigger picture.
 For listeners who want to understand war, politics, and global conflict without the noise, Conflicts of Interest makes sense of a world on edge.